Regional Paytech Guides

 Merchants accepting payments in Georgia typically receive their payouts in the local currency, Georgian Lari (GEL).
 Most Payment Service Providers (PSPs) operating in the Georgian market settle transactions directly in GEL to minimize currency conversion complexities an...

-Merchants accepting payments in Tanzania typically receive their payouts in the Tanzanian Shilling (TZS), which is the official local currency.
-Most Payment Service Providers (PSPs) operating locally settle funds directly in TZS to comply with the country’s currency con...
+Merchants accepting payments in Egypt typically receive their settlements in the local currency, the Egyptian Pound (EGP).
+Most Payment Service Providers (PSPs) operating domestically settle transactions directly in EGP to comply with local currency regulations and mini...

 Germany